-Description of Marine Mammals and Habitat Affected in the Activity Area whales could potentially be found in small numbers within the activity area, but authorization for "take" by incidental harassment is not requested for Steller sea lions and transient killer whales due to their rarity and the feasibility of avoiding impacts to these species by pausing work in the event that they are detected, as detailed in the Marine Mammal Monitoring Plan.
-NMFS, based on the best available science, agrees that transient killer whales and Steller sea lions are not likely to be present in the proposed action area during implementation of the specified activities and are thus unlikely to be exposed to effects of the specified activities.
-NMFS does not expect incidental take of these marine mammal species.
+Description of Marine Mammals and Habitat Affected in the Activity Area be found in small numbers within the activity area, but authorization for "take" by incidental harassment is not requested for Steller sea lions and transient killer whales due to their rarity and the feasibility of avoiding impacts to these species by pausing work in the event that they are detected, as detailed in the Marine Mammal Monitoring Plan.
+NMFS, based on the best available science, agrees that transient killer whales and Steller sea lions are not likely to be present in the action area during implementation of the specified activities and are thus unlikely to be exposed to the effects of the specified activities.
+NMFS does not expect incidental take of these marine mammal species and therefore has not authorized take of these two species in the IHA.
 The potential presence of Steller sea lions is detailed in Section 5.6 of the Trinidad Rancheria's BA.
-The potential presence of gray whales, killer whales, harbor seals, and California sea lions is detailed in Appendix C of the IHA application.
+The potential presence of gray whales, killer whales, harbor seals, and California sea lions is detailed in Appendix C of the IHA application (see ADDRESSES).

-One cetacean species and two species of pinnipeds are known to or could occur in the proposed Trinidad Bay action area and off the Pacific coastline (see Table 1 below).
-Eastern Pacific gray whales, California sea lions, and Pacific harbor seals are likely to be found within the proposed activity area.
-Steller sea lions and transient killer
+One cetacean species and two species of pinnipeds are known to or could occur in the Trinidad Bay action area and off the Pacific coastline (see Table 1 below).
+Eastern Pacific gray whales, California sea lions, and Pacific harbor seals are likely to be found within the activity area.
+Steller sea lions and transient killer whales could potentially